Justin-Credible/nintendo-vs-frontend/README.md

 `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\System`

-It is recommended you do this for a dedicated arcade user and leave your primary account for system administration.
+I recommended you do this for a dedicated arcade user and leave your primary account for system administration.
 Since Windows Explorer will no longer load when the arcade user logs in.
 You can press CTRL+Shift+Esc to open the task manager, or CTRL+ALT+Delete to log off.

 Finally, you can enable auto login for your arcade user via Start > Run > `control userpasswords2`.